ResearchObject/ro-crate/docs/1.2-DRAFT/crate-focus.md

     "description": "An example workflow RO Crate",
     "license": "Apache-2.0",
     "mainEntity": {
       "@id": "example_workflow.cwl"
     },
     "hasPart": [
       {
         "@id": "example_workflow.cwl"
       },
       {
         "@id": "diagram.svg"
       },
       {
         "@id": "README.md"
       }
     ]
 }
 ```

-### mainEntity is a _contextualEntity_
+### mainEntity is a _Contextual Entity_

-The focus of the RO-Crate may be a description of a _Contextual Entity_ for example in an RO-Crate used in repository or encyclopedia where a RepositoryObject bundles together images and other files, but the main focus of the RO-Crate is on describing a person.
+The focus of the RO-Crate may be a description of a _Contextual Entity_, for example in an RO-Crate used in a repository or encyclopedia where a RepositoryObject bundles together images and other files, but the main focus of the RO-Crate is on describing a person.

 ```
 {
     "@id": "./",
-    "@type": ["Dataset", "RepostioryObject"],
+    "@type": ["Dataset", "RepositoryObject"],
     "name": "Reibey, Mary (1777 - 1855)",
     "mainEntity": {
         "@id": "https://en.wikipedia.org/wiki/Mary_Reibey"